Uncle Fred in the Springtime: Style

 Where there is a difference between British and American usage of syntax, Wodehouse often follows the British pattern.
 While American English uses the simple form of a verb in subjunctive clauses (after verbs referring to desire, necessity, and the like), British English uses the inflected form wherever it is available.
 For example, in chapter 7, Lord Ickenham says: "It is essential [...] that Polly goes to Blandings and there meets and fascinates Dunstable."
 In American usage, this would be It is essential that Polly go, meet, and fascinate.

 Commercial products, patent medicines, and other items often have comical names in Wodehouse's stories.
 For example, in imitation of the names of swords like Excalibur and Durendal, Lord Ickenham's great bath-sponge is called Joyeuse.

 Exaggerated synonyms are used in Wodehouse's stories to vary the dialogue in humorous ways, such as when a character speaks of squashing in with the domestic staff (chapter 8).

 Publication history

 The story was first published as a serial in The Saturday Evening Post from 22 April to 27 May 1939, illustrated by James Williamson.

 The first US edition dust jacket was illustrated by Peggy Bacon.
 The first UK edition dust jacket was illustrated by Fenwick.

+Reception

+Wodehouse biographer Richard Usborne wrote, "Uncle Fred Ickenham is in his element.
+He brings the right couples together and a proper redistribution of other people's wealth.
+A masterly mix-up, suavely sorted out."